-Norms – of what?
+Speech and language norms – of what?

-Normalities, abnormalities, and the limits of statistics
+Percentages, normalities, abnormalities, and the limits of statistics

-For example, one widely used scale is the Percentage of Consonants Correct or PCC.
-Now, the obvious reason for prioritising consonants is that they cause many more developmental issues than vowels.
-Children have many more difficulties with the consonants than with the vowels.
+One widely used scale is the Percentage of Consonants Correct or PCC.
+Now, the obvious reason for prioritising consonants is that children have many more developmental difficulties with the consonants than with the vowels.
 But in respect of any given consonant what counts as ‘correct’?
 In the considerable literature on children’s mastery of R there is a wide variation in the ages at which a ‘normal’ or ‘correct’ R is said to be acquired (from four to seven).
 It seems likely that the criteria vary from study to study.
 And what if a given consonant seems to be pronounced correctly in all but a particular context or a set of words?
 Do they count in the computation?
+A less used scale is the Percentage of Vowels Correct or PVC.
+But this is subject to the same problems as as the PCC.
+Some children have difficulties with both vowels and consonants or, in rare cases, more difficulties with vowels than with consonants.

-How children say particular words is just one of the more easily testable aspects of ‘phonology‘ – or how the sounds in words are built.
 But speech is not just about ordering sounds.
-Speech is also about knowing when and how words change – like the fact the and a both change when the next word begins with a vowel.
-Such aspects of phonology are not generally tested by standardised tests.
+Speech is also about knowing when and how words change – like the fact the and a both change when the next word begins with a vowel, and fitting sounds into syllables.
+A child may just fail to recognise the syllable as a category, treating syllables as just complex sounds..
+Such aspects of speech are not generally tested by standardised tests.
 But speech entirely based on a linear sequence of speech sounds would be barely recognisable as speech.
 This became obvious when the first efforts to build speech synthesisers were made in the early 1950s using the new technology of tape recording.
 Percentages of correctness may give rise to misleading estimates of competence.

-My clinical focus is on disorders of speech and language and the various interactions between syntax and ‘morphology‘ or how words are built – and phonology.
-These things may be hard or impossible to represent as points on scales or percentages.
-The number of words or the ‘lexicon‘ can in principle be counted, but that is only in principle.
+My clinical focus is on disorders of speech and language and the various interactions between syntax , morphology, phonology and phonetics.
+I am not confident about the representation of these domains in terms of points on scales or percentages.
+The number of words or the ‘lexicon‘ can in principle be counted, but only in principle.
 The number relates only to the words that are said, not the number of words that are understood.
-These often comprise the main issues which get noticed in children and young people’s speech.
-But this does not force the conclusion that the only scientific evaluation is statistical.

 It is possible that speech and language are just statistically intractable.